 A skin abscess or boils are pus-filled lumps around a hair follicle that result from a bacterial infection.
 They are pockets of pus that are larger and deeper under the skin.
 They contain bacteria, white blood cells, and dead skin cells and can occur anywhere on the body but most often occur along the face, chest, underarms, back, groin, and buttocks.

-Did you know…A boils is the non-medical term for an abscess.
+Boil is the non-medical term for an abscess.
 There are two main types of abscesses- furuncle and carbuncle.
 Abscesses can grow in any solid tissue, such as the lungs, gums, tonsils, brains, and kidneys, but most often occur in the skin.
 In the skin, they usually start as bumpy, red, pus-filled lumps around a hair follicle.

 Skin abscesses/boils occur due to the body attempting to protect itself from infection by creating a wall around a pimple.
 The abscess/boil wall seals the infected tissues from healthy cells as a defense mechanism to prevent the pus from affecting other tissues.
 However, it also prevents immune cells from attacking the bacteria in the pus, increasing pain and inflammation.

-What Causes Abscesses/ Boils?
+What causes Abscesses/ Boils?

 Bacteria usually cause abscesses, typically the Staphylococcus aureus and methicillin-resistant Staphylococcus aureus (MRSA) bacteria.
 When these bacteria penetrate the skin through minor cuts, hair follicles, and wound edges, they cause infections.
 Other causes for abscesses can include parasites and foreign materials such as splinters, thorns, and injection needles.